-When Aminata’s twin sister died during birth, many members of the local community believed that Aminata had killed her in the womb.
-Afraid of her mysterious abilities, they demanded that Aminata be taken to a witch doctor in order to be put to death.
-Under immense pressure from her neighbors, the mother felt like she had no other option, and she told our monitors that she was on her way at that very moment to take Aminata to a witch doctor.
+Terrified of Aminata’s mysterious abilities, they demanded that she be taken to the village’s witch doctor in order to be put to death.
+Under immense pressure from her neighbors, the mother felt like she had no other option but to comply.

-Many people may not be aware of the reality that the killing of twin babies still continues in some remote villages and cultures today.
-In certain tribes in West Africa, it is common for witch doctors to protect their communities from the dangerous powers they believe twins possess.
+The religious practice of sacrificing twin babies still continues in some remote West African villages and cultures today.
+It is common for witch doctors to “protect” their communities from the dangerous powers they believe twins possess.

 An excerpt from the University of Missouri’s Artifacts Journal provides more insight into the history of the stigma against twins in West African culture stating, “Igbo society viewed twins as a bad omen sent by the ‘Gods.’
 They considered twins as supernatural beings that could bring devastation upon society. ...
 As a consequence, whenever twins were born, their parents had to leave them in the ‘Evil Forest’ to die.”

 Tenneh states, “It’s also common that if a child is born with a particular disfigurement or disability, they classify him or her as ‘evil’ and atone for the child by sacrificing him or her.”

 She continues, “Other beliefs include things like, ‘Because the mother usually washes at night, she came in contact with the devil, and that’s why her child was born deformed.
 So now she has to give her child back to the devil to break the curse.’
 This type of mindset is very common.”